 Preparing for change

 Even if you’ve looked forward to having more free time, it can be difficult to adapt to retirement.
 You may miss having a sense of purpose and the status you enjoyed at work.
 Your social circle could get smaller.
-Your partner may become a more important source of support but spending a lot more time together can sometimes have a negative impact on your relationship.
+Or you may find a small handful of people - such as your partner, relatives or a friend - become more important sources of support.
+But spending a lot more time together can sometimes have a negative impact on your relationship.

-If possible, plan in advance how you want to spend your time, together and apart.
+If you can, plan in advance how you want to spend your time – both together and apart.
 Having a shared interest or hobby can help but it’s also important to maintain your independence.
 Try to:

 - stay active